-Athletes may choose between one of the two default girth-offs (if not deciding on their own):
+Teams may choose between one of the two default girth-offs (if not deciding on their own):

-- 1. Athletes will alternate turns throwing at the King.
-First athlete to miss the king in a round loses. - 2.
-Athletes will be timed in their ability to knock the opposing 5 kubbs (and the king) as quickly as they can.
-Athletes will have to retrieve their batons should they not complete the task with their 6 original batons.
+- 1. Teams will alternate turns throwing at the King.
+First team to miss the king in a round (while the other team succeeds) loses. - 2.
+Teams will be timed in their ability to knock the opposing 5 kubbs (and the king) as quickly as they can.
+Teams will have to retrieve their batons should they not complete the task with their 6 original batons.